 The first-ever team of Northland College eco-reps are on the job.
-They’ll be planning events, and boosting positivity, community, and individual sustainability.
+They’ll be planning events, and boosting positivity, building community, and promoting individual sustainability.

 “We want to shift the environmental focus from depressing to fun and empowering,” said senior Ellie Zimmer, who studies biology.

 Their first event of the semester was an unplugged night of camping, lawn games, bonfire, s’mores, and hot drinks on the campus mall.